What is a Missouri Eviction Notice or Notice to Quit?

 In general, yes, and you can draft a Missouri Eviction Notice (more specifically called a Notice to Pay Rent or Quit) to start the process.
 However, due to COVID-19, there are some special protections in place.
 While the ban on eviction was struck down by the Supreme Court at the federal level, the state of Missouri and individual municipalities can maintain their own regulations for evictions.
-Keep up with the latest guidelines for Missouri or consult a local lawyer, if you remain uncertain.
+Keep up with the consult a local lawyer , if you remain uncertain.

 In order to legally remove a tenant from your rental property in Missouri, it may be a good idea to give them a Notice of Eviction as a first step.
 Even if it isn't always required by law, this document can help you avoid going to court (as long as the tenant will comply.)
 Here are some common situations in which you might want one: